lukas/ml-class/README.md

 cd ml-class
 ```

 If you get an error message here, most likely you don't have git installed.
-Go to https://www.atlassian.com/git/tutorials/install-git for intructions on installing git.
+Go to https://www.atlassian.com/git/tutorials/install-git for instructions on installing git.

 #### Install necessary pip libraries